 Haverhill man sentenced to NH prison for local thefts

 Mar.
-3—BRENTWOOD — A 29-year-old Haverhill man with a lengthy criminal history was sentenced Thursday to a year in New Hampshire State Prison for stealing a Jeep and a child's bicycle before rifling through other cars in Salem.
+10—BRENTWOOD, N.H. — A 29-year-old Haverhill man with a lengthy criminal history was sentenced Thursday to a year in New Hampshire State Prison for stealing a Jeep and a child's bicycle before rifling through other cars in Salem.

 Joshua Cloutman took a deal in which he could be set free as early as Nov.
 9, but a subsequent drug conviction out of Atkinson will extend his stay by several months.